|The United Provinces|

 As regards international trade Dutch traders controlled most of the carrying trade.
 This meant that as regards transport they not only dominated transport to and from the United Provinces, but also carried lots of goods between other European countries or carried goods to the United Provinces and then exported them anew (the so-called stapel market).
 This control of transport was based on a cost advantage the Dutch had in shipping.
 They could built ships at a lower cost than other nations and because of innovations they needed less people to man them.

 This in turn led Dutch traders to dominate a lot of markets by acting as middlemen between producers and consumers.
 For certain goods from the East Indies they in fact did this as monopolists who excluded the competition by violent means.
 Dutch trade could have reached a relatively high level on this basis alone, but had reached an extraordinary high level in the decades before 1672 through international circumstances.
-These were the destruction brought to the competetion by (civil) warfare and the way it tended to be aggrevated by their policies.
+These were the destruction of much of the competition by (civil) warfare and policies that had little regard for mercantile interests.
 The United Provinces also saw its wars in these decades, but its internal policy made them far less harmful to its traders.

 Some aspects of maritime commerce could be named separately.
 One of these is the 'moedernegotie' which designates the trade to and from the Baltic.
 Even after the war almost half of the ships passing the Sont would continue to be Dutch.
 The export to the Baltic consisted for example of finished products and salt.
 On the return voyage wood and iron were important.
 The trade to the East Indies was also dominated by the Dutch.
 It gave them a very strong position in the trade of Asian luxuries and even a kind of monopoly in the trade of certain spices.
 In the trade of the West Indies the Dutch were not so conspicuously present.